ft-transcendence-2025/Pong-prototype/README.md

 	- Paddle

-The object's dimensions are passed to the constructors, which are determined as global at the top.
+The object's dimensions and atributes are passed to the constructors, which are determined as global at the top.

 Both have `render()` methods which uses canvas api functions to render the objects.